jukefr/googlemaps-2-mapbox/README.md

 # googlemaps-2-mapbox

-Convert Google Maps IDs to Mapbox IDs
+Convert Google Maps IDs to Mapbox IDs.

 Checks if the geometric coordinates (lat/lng) are within tolerated bounds (default is 0.5% tolerance).

 ## Usage